AP® Physics 1 Study Plan & Tips

 When using past AP Physics 1 exams to practice, monitor your performance with respect to the content and the science practice as you self-grade by using the scoring standards from the College Board.
 Identify specific sub-topics or types of questions that you find especially difficult so that you can spend more time on these.

-Be on the lookout for common mistakes as you study the science practices provided in the AP Physics 1 study guides and materials.
+Be on the lookout for common mistakes as you study the science practices provided in the AP Physics 1 study materials.
 Specifically, be aware of the typical difficulties that arise when analyzing visual information, creating graphs/tables, performing mathematical calculations, and reasoning scientifically.

 Science Practice What you have to do for a question using this Science Practice